jkarolczak/home-aware-hackyeah2021/README.md

 ## How to use

-To use HomeAware addresses of the houses interesting for the user should be loaded.
+To use HomeAware, addresses of the houses interesting for the user should be loaded.
 To do that, enter addresses in the text fields accordingly and press “Add”.
 Here we’ve already added four locations, if you want to add your own just uncheck "Show demo locations" on the left panel.

 ![locations](static/locations.png)